tk-ni/Dynamic-NodeJS-Classes/README.md

 > :warning: There is probably a better, more efficient way to solving this problem, this is just how I did it.
 Feel free to suggest improvements.

-[Read the complete walkthrough of this example on The Console Blog
+[Read the complete walkthrough of this example on The Console Blog&nbsp;&nbsp;
 <img src="https://theconsoleblog.com/wp-content/uploads/2021/01/the_console_blog_logo.png" width="120"/>
 ](https://theconsoleblog.com/dynamic-nodejs-classes/)